11 Most Romantic Places to Propose in Iceland

 Cultural Sensitivity: Learn a bit about Icelandic culture and customs before your trip.
 For instance, understanding local greetings and basic phrases can go a long way in showing respect and appreciation for the local culture.

-Backup Plan for Weather Disruptions
+Backup Plan for Weather Disruptions on the proposal day

 Iceland's weather is notoriously unpredictable, and even the best-laid plans can be disrupted by sudden changes.
 Having a backup plan is essential to ensure your proposal can go ahead smoothly, regardless of the weather.